ThedSantana/pingHostAndroid/README.md

   }
 ```
 Once it is verified, the response is broadcasted from the background to the main thread in order to change the UI.
 In Main, there is a Broadcaster Receiver waiting for that response.
-Once the Local broadcaster is called, it updtes the UI element changing its color from Gree (success) to Red (Failed).
+Once the Local broadcaster is called, it updtes the UI element changing its color from Green (success) to Red (Failed).

 DEMO:
 -----